Justice for all means just that — justice for all, regardless of your skin color, gender, age or economic circumstance.

 While we all need to work hard to succeed, it’s often assumed that no one gets the short end of the stick.
 In reality, there are many people who work hard and still do not get ahead due to institutional or flat-out racism and sexism.

-For too long the mass incarceration policies of the United States have targeted minorities by putting them in an endless cycle of incarceration without rehabilitation.
-We must also reform our criminal justice system to focus on education and job placement rather than releasing inmates back into the same environment they came from.
+For too long the mass incarceration policies of the United States have targeted minorities, and put them in an endless cycle of incarceration without rehabilitation.
+We must also reform our criminal justice system to focus on education and job placement rather than expecting inmates to reintegrate into society with no support.

 I also support removing cannabis from the list of schedule 1 class substances and appropriately regulating it.
 This will lead to less minor drug offenses which disproportionately affect minorities.